BMW 7 Series (2015-2022) review - Engines, performance and drive

-The M760Li held the title of fastest-ever BMW (yes, faster than all other M cars) with a 0-62mph time of 3.7 seconds, until it was matched by the M850i coupe.
-Sadly, it won’t redeem its crown anytime soon.
-While a twin-turbocharged V12 remains under the bonnet it’s been detuned for emissions purposes.
-While the flagship 7 Series used to boast in excess of 600bhp, it’s now down to 579bhp.
-Still, it’s absurdly fast for such a large car and capable of a sub four-second dash to 62mph.
-Few full-size luxury saloons are quite as characterful.
+The (now discontinued) M760Li held the title of fastest-ever BMW with a 0-62mph time of 3.7 seconds, until it was matched by the M850i coupe.
+Sadly, it won’t be able to reclaim its crown, but you may wish to track down a used example, as it’s absurdly fast for such a large car and few full-size luxury saloons are quite as characterful.

 The new 745e and 745Le plug-in hybrid options are impressive, and are our favourites.
 While the previous PHEV 7 Series was a four-cylinder, this new six-cylinder setup feels far more befitting of the model’s prestige and adds an extra degree of smoothness, refinement and performance to the hybrid option.
 The six-cylinder engine develops 282bhp, with 111bhp from the electric motor.
 Peak combined power is 389bhp with a colossal 600Nm torque.